 “Ye have heard how I said unto you, I go away, and come again unto you.
 If ye loved me, ye would rejoice, because I said, I go unto the Father: for my Father is greater than I.” (John 14:28 KJV)

-Now, in that passage above, isn’t Jesus clearly admitting that the God the Father is greater than he is?
+Jesus in that passage above is declaring that God the Father is greater than he is.
 Also, in Hebrews 2:9 we read: “But we see Jesus, who was made a little lower than the angels for the suffering of death, crowned with glory and honor; that he by the grace of God should taste death for every man. ...
 Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil; And deliver them who through fear of death were all their lifetime subject to bondage.”
-(Hebrews 2:9, 14-15 KJV) So, it clearly says that Jesus “was made a little lower than the angels.”
-And concerning his humanity, “he also himself likewise took part of the same.”
+(Hebrews 2:9, 14-15 KJV) So, it clearly says above that Jesus “was made a little lower than the angels.”
+And concerning his humanity, it also says: “he also himself likewise took part of the same.”

-Below are some other scriptures showing that Jesus was completely human like us.
+Below are some other scriptures showing that Jesus became just like us.
 I encourage you to go through them all and take to heart what’s being said.
-For we as a church must break away from the watered-down teachings that’s being preached in many churches today:
+For we as a Christians must break away from any watered-down teachings that’s being preached:

-(Note: The bible versions used in this article have been listed below to assist in your study of God’s word)
+(Note: The bible versions in this article that were abbreviated are listed below to assist in your study of God’s word)

 “For this reason the Jews were seeking all the more to kill him, because not only was he breaking the sabbath, but was also calling God his own Father, thereby making himself equal to God” (John 5:19 NRSV).

-To the Reader: This article was written with the intent to show you the reader where Jesus was for those three days and nights after his crucifixion.
-For we must not water-down the suffering that he endured on our behalf.
+To the Reader: This article was written with the intent to show you where our Lord and Savior Jesus was after his crucifixion.
+For we must be careful not to water-down the suffering that he endured on our behalf.
 Therefore, let us look diligently into what the scriptures have to say about this very important subject.
-This way we can know the price that God the Father paid for us when he offered up his son Jesus Christ.
+This way we can truly know the price that God the Father paid for us when he offered up his son Jesus Christ.
 For: “He himself bore our sins” in his body on the cross, so that we might die to sins and live for righteousness; “by his wounds you have been healed.”
 (1 Peter 2:24 NIV)

 Therefore, brothers and sisters in Christ: “Be diligent to present yourself approved to God as a worker who does not need to be ashamed, accurately handling the word of truth.”
 (2 Timothy 2:15 NASB20)